brunohauck/brunohauck/README.md

 ### Work Experience

+# Senior Software Developer, Meta  - Current
+⇢ Senior Software Developer <br />
+⇢ React, Angular, and IONIC <br />

 # Product Manager, Remotinho dos Sonhos
 ⇢ Product Manager<br />
 ⇢ Manage a remote team to build a job board and news feed system to promote job opportunities for the Remotinho dos Sonhos community.<br />
 ⇢ We are using Spring Boot for the back-end and React with Gatsby for the front-end.
 In the future, we plan to build a prototype of a technology forum using Next.js.<br />
 ⇢ I also assist in mentoring developers with prototyping, documentation, and some implementation of the system.<br />

-# Senior Software Developer, NTT Data  - Nov 2024
+# Senior Software Developer, NTT Data  - Dec 2024
 ⇢ Senior Software Developer <br />
 ⇢ React, Angular, and Python.<br />
 ⇢ Managing FinOps, devOps and AWS projects using Lambda RDS Python Angular on the front-end.<br />